Back and Forward Cache in React

 }, []);

-But this solution have some downside:
+However, this solution has some downsides:

 const PageAbc = ({ label, url }) => {